SciML/sciml.ai/_posts/2018-7-15-FunctionInputEPIRK.md

 be performing some extensive testing to see if these claims hold.
 If they do, this would be a major efficiency gain to many potential DiffEq users.

+## Adaptive Exponential-Rosenbrock methods

+Like the EPIRK methods, the Exponential-Rosenbrock methods are exponential integrators which work directly on first order ODEs and utilize the Krylov methods to be efficient solvers for stiff equations.
+However, the methods allow time stepping adaptivity unlike the EPIRK methods, meaning that not `dt` needs to be given and these can be standard DiffEq-wide defaults due to their minimal necessary user input.
+More testing will be required to show if these methods should replace any of the default implicit methods as default methods given by `solve`.
+This again is the work of the wonderful GSoC student Xingjian Guo (@MSeeker1340)

 ## Quasi-Constant Stepsize Variable Order BDF and NDF Integrators

 GSoC student Shubham Maddhashiya (@sipah00) has completed the implementation of